aboveyou00/GAT310/README.md

-# html5-game-seed
+# GAT310

-Html5 game seed!
+Classwork for GAT310 at Neumont University.